-Knowledge of physical characteristics and the physiological profile of athletes has been considered valuable in talent identification and training planning (Abdelkrim et al., 2010).
+Knowledge of the physical and anthropometric characteristics of athletes has been considered valuable in talent identification and training planning (Abdelkrim et al., 2010).
+The dualenergy absorptiometry (DXA) analyses body composition at the molecular level that is basically translated into a clinical model made up of fat mass, non-bone lean mass, and bone mineral content (Bazzochi et al., 2016).
 DXA (GE Healthcare, Madison, WI, USA) is increasingly used to measure body composition in terms of fat and fat-free mass (Laskey, 1995).
 The subjects came in for the DXA scan in the morning between 0730-0900 am before having breakfast.
 This was done as a single test in connection with the baseline testing (within ~1-2 weeks).
 Subjects were told to use sports clothes without any metal and to remove eventual body piercings.

-1RM back squat in Smith Machine
+3.3.4 1RM back squat in Smith Machine

-To exam the subjects' maximal leg strength, a 1RM test in 90° squat using a Smith-machine was performed.
+To examine the subjects' maximal dynamic leg strength, a 1RM test using a Smith-machine was performed.
 Two-three weeks before the onset of the experiment, participants performed a familiarization session to minimize any learning effects during the experiment, and to standardize the loads in the subsequent experimental sessions.
-Subjects were instructed to perform a squat to 90° of knee flexion until the barbell were touching or almost touching the safety stoppers on the side, and then ascend back to an upright position.
+Subjects were instructed to perform a squat to 90° of knee flexion until the barbell was touching or almost touching the safety stoppers on the side, and then ascend back to an upright position.
 The protocol for the familiarization test were ~40% predicted 1RM (6 REP), ~55% predicted 1RM (5 REP), ~70% (4 REP) predicted 1RM, ~80% predicted 1RM (3 REP), ~90% predicted 1RM (2 REP), ~95% (1 REP).
 This protocol was used because most of the subjects did not know their 1RM and for the subjects to get used to the Smith machine.

-In the MC specific testing the subjects commenced the 1RM assessment with sets of increasing loads estimated to be ~20% 1RM (3-REPs), ~40% 1RM (3-REPs), ~60% 1RM (3-REPs), ~80% 1RM (1-REP), and ~90% 1RM (1-REP; Banyard, Nosaka and Haff, 2017).
+In the MC specific testing the subjects commenced the 1RM assessment with sets of increasing loads estimated to be ~20% 1RM (3-REPs), ~40% 1RM (3-REPs), ~60% 1RM (3-REPs), ~60% 1RM (1-REP), and ~90% 1RM (1-REP; Banyard, Nosaka & Haff, 2017).
 This was then followed by the first 1RM attempt with a maximum of five 1RM attempts permitted.
 After a successful 1RM attempt, the barbell load was increased, in consultation with the subject, between 1.25 and 2.5 kg.
 The last successful lift with a correct technique was classified as the 1RM load.
 The rest periods between all warm-up sets were ~2 minutes with ~3 minutes of rest between the 1RM attempts.
-One subject did not complete the 1RM-test throughout the MC because of injury, leaving the participant number for this test to (n = 9).
+One subject did not complete the 1RM-test throughout the MC because of injury, leaving the participant number for this test to n = 9.